Padai Veetu Amman: Cast

+Production

+Vinu Chakravarthy originally refused to portray the role of an evil sorcerer as he was a devotee of goddess but after obtaining permission from his spiritual guru he relented with a condition that his face should not be "shown decrying the Goddess, even if it is only in acting".

 Soundtrack

 Lyrics were written by Kalidasan, Kamakodiyan, Kirithaya and Rama Narayanan.

-Reception
+Release and reception

+The film was released on 4 November 2002 on Diwali.
 Malini Mannath wrote for Chennai Online, "Fit for consumption, only for the suburban or rural audience!".
 S. R. Ashok Kumar wrote for The Hindu, "Good digital effects certainly make one sit through the entire film and Padai Veettu Amman has succeeded in it partially".